Contributor: Roxann Penny. Lesson ID: 12766

 The recycling process for wastewater is very rigorous — this means that before wastewater is considered safe for reuse, it must meet very high safety standards, so no need to rethink that next glass of water!

-Share your ideas with your parent or teacher.
-Once you have completed your discussion, Tour a wastewater treatment plant in seven minutes from Wally Waterdrop.
-This particular plant is part of the Northeast Ohio Regional Sewer District, headquartered in Cleveland, Ohio, but is similar to other plants:
+Now, watch this video tour of a wastewater treatment plant.
+Although this particular plant is part of the Northeast Ohio Regional Sewer District, headquartered in Cleveland, Ohio, it is similar to other plants.